By any other name would smell as sweet;

 And with that flesh which is all parts of thee

 Feed all myself.

-We have the extreme good fortune to live near several excellent Middle Eastern markets and restaurants, at which we do a fair amount of our shopping and eating.
-One of these restaurants serves a stewlike dish they call "moussaka," but which bears no resemblance to the Greek casserole of the same name beyond the common ingredients of eggplant and a tomato-based sauce.
+We are fortunate to live near several excellent Middle Eastern markets and restaurants, where we do a good deal of shopping and eating.
+One of these serves a stew-like dish called "moussaka" whose main resemblance to the Greek casserole lies in its seasoning profile and ingredients like eggplant and a tomato-based sauce.
 A visit to the Oxford English Dictionary yielded the following definition: "A Balkan and eastern Mediterranean baked dish of minced lamb or beef layered with vegetables (esp. aubergines, potatoes, courgettes, onions), usually with a topping of béchamel sauce," which is basically what I grew up eating, and have since veganized.

-So the upshot seems that to be that "moussaka" generally refers to the Greek version, but the word's linguistic roots relate better to the stew-like Lebanese version on which today's recipe is based (albeit somewhat loosely).
+So the upshot seems that to be that "moussaka" generally refers to the Greek version, but the word's linguistic roots relate better to the stew-like Lebanese version on which today's recipe is based.
 But at the end of the day, what's in a name?
-No matter what you choose to call it, the combination of eggplant, tomatoes, and warm, Mediterranean spices is extremely beguiling, and makes a very comforting winter meal ladled over rice, couscous, or (in its most recent appearance chez nous) soft polenta.
+No matter what you choose to call it, the combination of eggplant, tomatoes, and warm, Mediterranean spices is equally beguiling, and makes a comforting meal ladled over rice, couscous, or (in its most recent appearance chez nous) soft polenta.

 ~ 2 tbsp. olive oil